Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/MonitoringAndLogging/Logging.md

-- If we want to monitor node level metrics or pod level metrics
-- We need a solution to monitor the metrics to provide analytics
 - Kubernetes does not come with logging mechanisms, we have different solutions like Dynatrace and data dog.
 - Heapster is deprecated now